Bilobrans/Portfolio/03_EconomicLossesDashboard/README.md

 - **Develop a single, consolidated dashboard** to monitor losses due to quality issues;
 - Enable **interactive analysis** by product, date, and process stage;
 - Present **key indicators** in a clear and visual way to support decision-making;
-- Maintain **confidentiality** by ensuring no sensitive company data was exposed.

 ---